Christophe Dominici: Personal life

 In his life off the field, Dominici was known to have suffered bouts of depression.
 In his autobiography, Bleu à l'âme, published in May 2007, he reveals that the death of his older sister had triggered depression.
 He also went on to write about being abused as a child.
 Friends had also acknowledged that he had not taken the failed financial bid for the Béziers rugby club very well.

 Death

 Dominici died on 24 November 2020, in Saint-Cloud, a suburb near Paris.
 He was 48.
-Witnesses had seen him climb the roof of an abandoned building at Saint-Cloud Park before his death and was found critically injured.
+Witnesses had seen him climb the roof of an abandoned building at Saint-Cloud Park before falling to his death and was found critically injured.
 In a statement about his contributions, the French Rugby Federation said, "Today, the rugby family has lost a legend and an emblematic player."
 The New Zealand Rugby Union acknowledged his career by saying, "Small in stature but a titan on the field, Christophe Dominici we will never forget you."

 Toxicological tests on his body were negative for drugs and alcohol.